hasundue/molt/README.md

 with some unique concepts:

-**The Deno way** - Molt finds dependencies and checks their latest versions in the same way as Deno runtime and Deno's official registries do.
+**The Deno way** - Molt finds dependencies and checks their latest versions in the same way as the Deno runtime does.

 **Module-first** - The core logic is provided as a Deno module, which enables you to write the best scripts for your use cases.